-Attention, Working Memory and Awareness
+Internal Attention, Working Memory and Awareness

-One critical function of internal attention and working-memory is in subserving the “psychological space” in-which thinking occurs – awareness.
-Attentional selection drives the gating or filtering of information that reaches conscious experience (Posner, 1994) and accordingly determines whether the focus of our awareness is directed externally or inwardly (Verschooren, Schindler, De Raedt, & Pourtois, 2019), as well as which of the vast number of external or internal sources of information enters conscious awareness at any given moment (van Vugt et al., 2018).
+One critical function of internal attention and working-memory is in subserving the “mental space” in-which thinking occurs – awareness.
+Attentional selection drives the gating or filtering of information that reaches conscious experience (Posner, 1994) and accordingly determines whether the focus of our awareness is directed externally or inwardly (Verschooren, Schindler, De Raedt, & Pourtois, 2019), as well as which of the vast number of external or internal sources of information enters conscious awareness at any given moment (CITE; van Vugt et al., 2018).
 Thus, just as external attention determines which information from the environment reaches awareness, internal attention determines which internal representations reach awareness.
-Essentially, attention and WM serve as key mechanisms subserving the stream-of-thought.
+Essentially, attention and WM serve as key mechanisms subserving stream-of-thought.
 Attention gates, from moment-to-moment, which information reaches WM; and WM serves as the temporary storage mechanism of conscious detail (Bor & Seth, 2012).

+A dynamic and complex system

+Phenomenologically, thinking is not typically experienced as a series of discrete momentary states.
+Thoughts and memories unfold over time, they trigger other related thoughts, memories and emotions, and so forth.
+THEN IN THIS PARAGRAPH YOU INTRODUCE STABILITY/VARIABILITY.

+Moreover, COMPLEX.
+YOU INTRODUCE INTER-TRANSACTING FACTORS INCLUDING EMOTION.

-Temporal dynamics of internal attention: A dynamic systems perspective
+Temporal dynamics of internal attention